Vangelis Platellas

-Vangelis Platellas (Βαγγέλης Πλατέλλας, born 1 December 1988) is a Greek professional footballer who plays as a winger for Super League club Ionikos.
+Vangelis Platellas (Βαγγέλης Πλατέλλας, born 1 December 1988) is a Greek professional footballer who plays as a winger for Nea Ionia football club.

 Club career

 Vangelis Platellas began playing professional football for Football League side Kallithea, and then transferred on 2 January 2012 to Super league side Skoda Xanthi.

 AEK Athens

 In the summer of 2013, Platellas signed with AEK Athens.
 In the 2013–14 season, Platellas made 25 appearances scoring 15 goals.
 On 29 August 2014 he scored in a 4–0 home win against Fokikos for the Greek Cup.
 On 30 November 2014, he scored after three months in a 3–1 away win against Panachaiki.
 One week later, he scored in a 7–0 home win against Episkopi.
 On 17 December 2014, he scored a brace in a comfortable 4–0 win against Fostiras.
 On 24 February 2015, he opened the score in a 2–1 home win against Panachaiki.
 On 15 March 2015, he scored in a 3–1 away win against Fostiras.
 On 13 May 2015, he scored the only goal in a 1–0 away win against AEL.
 He finished the 2014–15 season with 9 goals and 8 assists in all competitions.

 On 29 November 2015, he scored his first ever Superleague goal in a 2–0 home win against Panetolikos, after an assist from Rafik Djebbour.

 It seems that the 28-year-old international, who joined the Greek Cup winners back in 2013 and his current contract expires at the end of 2016–17 season, will leave the club in January window in order to continue his career elsewhere.